 Access tokens are used in token-based authentication to allow an application to access an API.
 The application receives an access token after a user successfully authenticates and authorizes access, then passes the access token as a credential when it calls the target API.
 The passed token informs the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the scope that was granted during authorization.

 Recharge requires an API key for requests to the server.
-Recharge only accept requests over HTTPS.
+Recharge only accepts requests over HTTPS.

 Accept the API Terms of Service